Bluesky at Home » Recipes » How to Make a Strawberry Vanilla Cake

 The girls were begging for a piece of cake.
 Cici wanted a piece, too.

 Everyone agreed that the cake was absolutely delicious.
 It was moist, tender and the strawberry and vanilla flavors were just sweet enough.
-The girls said that learning how to make a Strawberry Vanilla cake was so much fun.
+The girls said that learning how to make a Strawberry Vanilla Cake was so much fun.

 NOTE: Because strawberries are perishable, this cake needs to be refrigerated.